iridl/iridl.github.io/docsrc/admin/maintenance.md

 You must activate the correct python virtual environment in order to use the correct ansible playbook.
-To always use this version of python, you can add this line to the end of your ~/.bash_profile file.
+To always use this version of python, you can add this line to the end of your `~/.bash_profile` file.

 ```
 source /opt/datalib_venv3.12/bin/activate
 ```

 To make a configuration change,

-- Make sure your local copy of the dlconfig repository is up to date:
+* Make sure your local copy of the `dlconfig` repository is up to date:

   ```
   cd dlconfig
   git pull --ff-only
   ```

-- Make your changes in `playbook.yaml`.
+* Make your changes in `playbook.yaml`.

-- Run the playbook in "check mode" to verify that ansible will make the change you intended:
+* Run the playbook in `check mode` to verify that ansible will make the change you intended:

   ```
   ./run_ansible --check
   ```

-- After verifying the diff, run the playbook without `--check` to apply the change.
+* After verifying the diff, run the playbook without `--check` to apply the change.

   ```
   ./run_ansible
   ```

-- If the Data Library team has made changes to the maprooms that you want to integrate, run with `--build` to pull the new changes.
+* If the Data Library team has made changes to the maprooms that you want to integrate, run with `--build` to pull the new changes.

   ```
   ./run_ansible --build
   ```

-- Review, commit, and push your changes to your git host.
+* Review, commit, and push your changes to your git host.

   ```
   git diff
   git commit -a -m "Description of the changes you made"